Three Benefits to DelegationMar 28, 2023

 Delegation can be tough.
 It’s gut-wrenching to give up decisions or projects you care strongly about, and then it’s doubly gut-wrenching when it goes wrong.
 See what happens when one city manager delegates the task of selecting a new city slogan.

 In reality, of course, delegation is a necessity if you want to expand your reach and grow your direct reports.
 So why is it so difficult?
-Amy Gallo at the Harvard Business Review asked this question in a great 2012 blog post.
+Amy Gallo at the Harvard Business Review asked this question in a blog post over 10 years ago.

 I’d like to look at it a different way.
 What if we could get inside the mind of a non-delegator, what would we see?
 What if we went to a non-delegator conference (which would be interesting because everyone in charge would have tried to pull off the entire conference by themselves)?
 What would we hear if the self-talk in the mind of a non-delegator was playing in a loop all over the conference?